-The SUAQ Program is researching the behavior and biology of the Sumatran orangutans through research projects of the University of Zürich in Switzerland, the Universitas Nasional in Indonesia and the MPI of Animal Behavior in Germany.
+The SUAQ Project is researching the behavior and biology of the Sumatran orangutans through research projects of the Development and Evolution of Cognition Research Group at the Max Planck Institute of Animal Behavior in Germany, the Fakultas Biology of Universitas Nasional in Indonesia and other Indonesian and international research institutions.
 With this, we work towards conservation at its very core, namely protecting one of the last remaining natural habitats of the Sumatran orangutans, as well as finding out the species’ biological needs through behavioral research.

 Who we are

-The SUAQ Program is an orangutan research and conservation program at the Suaq Balimbing monitoring station in Sumatra, Indonesia, run by the Department of Anthropology of the University of Zurich, Switzerland (AIM), Universitas Nasional in Jakarta, Indonesia (UNAS) and the Evolution and Development of Cognition Research group at the MPI of Animal Behavior in Konstanz Germany.
-The Suaq Balimbing monitoring station is run by the Yayasan Ekosistem Lestari (YEL) and the Sumatran Orangutan Conservation Programme (SOCP).
+The SUAQ Project is an orangutan research and conservation program at the Suaq Balimbing monitoring station in Sumatra, Indonesia, run by the the Evolution and Development of Cognition Research group at the MPI of Animal Behavior in Konstanz, Germany and Universitas Nasional in Jakarta, Indonesia (UNAS).
+The Suaq Balimbing monitoring station is run by the Yayasan Ekosistem Lestari (YEL) and its Sumatran Orangutan Conservation Programme (SOCP).

 Orangutans are losing their habitat